shuque/dane/README.md

 	} else {
 		fmt.Printf("Result: FAILED\n")
 	}
 	//
 	// do some stuff with the obtained TLS connection here
 	//
 	conn.Close()
 }
 ```

+The ConnectByName(), ConnectByNameAsync(), and ConnectByNameAsync2() functions
-The ConnectByName() function is a simpler all-in-one function that takes a
-hostname and port argument, and then lookups up TLSA records, connects to
+are simpler all-in-one functions that take a hostname and port argument, and then
-the first address associated with the hostname that results in an
+lookup up TLSA records, connect to the first address associated with the hostname
-authenticated connection, and returns the associated TLS connection object.
+that results in an authenticated connection, and returns the associated TLS connection
+object.

+GetHttpClient() returns a HTTP client structure (net/http.Client) configured to
+do DANE authentication of a HTTPS server.
+The "pkixfallback" boolean argument specifies
+whether or not to fallback to PKIX authentication if there are no secure TLSA records
+published for the server.